AnjaliJain-17/data-mining/assignment1/README.md

 Model provides below predictions:

 0. How much salary would you get for a given position?
+[Refer : salary-prediction-0-output.txt]
-1. How much you would get if I join for a position based on number of experiences and location?
+1. How much you would get if I join for a position based on number of experiences and location?[salary-prediction-1-output.txt]
-2. How much you would get if you accept an offer for a position from X company based on number of experiences and location?
+2. How much you would get if you accept an offer for a position from X company based on number of experiences and location?[salary-prediction-2-output.txt]
-3. How much you will be getting for a position after Y years joining to X company?
+3. How much you will be getting for a position after Y years joining to X company?[salary-prediction-3-output.txt]

 Comments: